epiccurious/jade-diy/README.md

 # Jade Do-It-Yourself Hardware Guide

-YOU SHOULD NOT follow this guide yet.
+DO NOT follow this guide yet.

-It's still under development and requires testing across many hardware and operating systems.
+It's still under development and requires testing across different hardware and operating systems.

 SERIOUSLY, unless you already know what you're doing, do not follow this guide yet until it's compete.